 As the years went on, more and more people visited and loved Flip City despite McKenzie never doing anything to advertise it.
 These extra visitors allowed McKenzie to improve the course further, adding six more holes to the original 18 and also putting in a permanent set of long tees.

-Today, Flip City is a staple of Michigan disc golf, believed by many to be the best course in the state, and now one of the top 10 courses in the world for two years running.
+Today, Flip City is a staple of Michigan disc golf, believed by many to be the best course in the state and a constant in the World's Best Disc Golf Courses top 100.

 What's It Like to Play Disc Golf at Flip City?